 In short, sniping generally works very well, but it won’t always win, and it won’t always result in you paying less.
 If you really want something that doesn’t show up on eBay very often, sniping probably isn’t the best way to go.
 But in general, it’s a good strategy.

 Some people think that sniping goes against the spirit of auction sites.
 Without sniping, if you want to make sure that you win the auction, you need to either enter a very high bid or rearrange your schedule so you can be there at the end of the auction to make sure you win.
 Sniping software means you can put in a single bid and then totally forget about the auction.

 When a snipe bid wins an auction, whoever was previously in the lead to win can feel like they’ve been cheated.
 Even if they were willing to enter a higher bid, they didn’t get a chance.
-It feels bit like someone has stolen the item out from under you.
+It feels like someone has stolen the item out from under you.

 Interestingly, eBay doesn’t have a problem with sniping.
 It’s an allowed and effective practice.
-In eBay’s own words,
+In eBay’s own words:

-How to Start Sniping Auctions
+How to Start Sniping Auctions on eBay

 Some are paid, and some require software downloads, but Gixen is free and browser-based.
-Many sniping tools also offer browser extensions that save you a couple clicks.
+Many sniping tools also offer browser extensions that save you a couple of clicks.

 Keep in mind that to use any of these services, you’ll need to hand over your eBay login information.
 It might be a good idea to use an extra email address or an entirely different eBay account if you’re going to be sniping.

 Let’s walk through a bidding process using Gixen.